Skip to content

 Pros:

-• You create a legal document that can be used in case any disputes arise.
+• You create a legal volunteer document that can be used in case any disputes arise.

-• You clearly define the relationship between the volunteer and the organizations
+• You clearly define the relationship between the volunteer and the organization.

 • You make sure that the volunteer understands all the expectations.